Kinect Adventures!: Game types

 20,000 Leaks is set in a glass cube underwater.
 Players position their limbs and heads to plug cracks as crabs, fish, etc. crack the glass.
-There are also bosses (which cause more cracks then the crabs, fish etc.) such as sharks and swordfish.
+There are also bosses (which cause more cracks than the crabs, fish etc.) such as sharks and swordfish.
 As difficulty increases, up to five leaks must be plugged at a time to earn Adventure pins.
 Each game consists of three waves, which end when time expires or when all leaks are plugged.
 Extra time left over at the end of each wave is added to the Adventure pin total.
 The name is a reference to the novel 20,000 Leagues Under the Sea by Jules Verne.